Need help with your booking call 01858 451 351

 Join us for our third bridge holiday in beautiful Kaprun in the Austrian Alps.
 Our guests love the fantastic value of the included summer card, giving free access to amazing local attractions.

-This Art Pursuits Abroad study tour spans a period of 1000 years and reveals a broad selection of treasures, from a secluded Romanesque abbey to splendid Art Nouveau artefacts and architecture and explores the genesis of art and culture in Austria’s heartland.
+This tour spans a period of 1000 years and reveals a broad selection of treasures, explores the genesis of art and culture in Austria’s heartland.

 Better known are the idyllic terraced vineyards of the tranquil Wachau Valley.
 Here, the beautiful Benedictine Abbey of Melk has been the symbol of the valley, and a spiritual and cultural hub of Austria for more than 900 years.
 Following in royal footsteps through Lower Austria, the ruin and Abbey Church of Durnstein is famous for the imprisonment of Richard the Lionheart.
 In Upper Austria, Linz contrasts centuries-old architecture with the striking glass-and-steel Lentos Museum of Art.
 Not to be missed is charming Salzburg, the city of Mozart and ‘The Sound of Music,’ with its charming Old Town lined with cafes, galleries and shops.